Designing The Miniaturist: the more you look, the more you see

 Meanwhile, Dave Hopkins at Phosphorart researched the period and sketched the characters, using pen and ink for the final artwork.
 We cut the figures out and positioned them in the house before Martin photographed the scene with all the elements in place for the cover.

 Everything you see in the design has been hand-made, from the picture frames to the parakeet.
 Just like in the novel, the more you look the more you see – the birdcage, the delicate frames and candlesticks, the little chains that hang the title and author panel.
-I am thrilled with the outcome and hope you like it too – I’d love to know what you think of it.
+I am thrilled with the outcome and hope you like it too.